DPDK/dpdk/doc/guides/nics/af_xdp.rst

    <kernel src tree>/tools/lib/bpf;
 *  A Kernel bound interface to attach to;
 *  For need_wakeup feature, it requires kernel version later than v5.3-rc1;
+*  For PMD zero copy, it requires kernel version later than v5.4-rc1;

 Set up an af_xdp interface
 -----------------------------